Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

      "group": "tester"
    }

-Other federated AAI providers—such as the Life Science Authentication and Authorization Infrastructure (LS AAI) and the European Grid Infrastructure (EGI), use a more structured mechanism based on the ``eduPersonEntitlement`` attribute, defined in the eduPerson schema.
+Other federated AAI providers, such as the Life Science Authentication and Authorization Infrastructure (LS AAI) and the European Grid Infrastructure (EGI), use a more structured mechanism based on the ``eduPersonEntitlement`` attribute, defined in the eduPerson schema.

 EDUPERSON-ENTITLEMENT
 ~~~~~~~~~~~~~~~~~~~~~